dalenewman/Transformalize/README.md

 1. Compiling
 1. Deploying

-Transformalize's executable (tfl.exe) runs your
-XML or JSON configurations.
+Transformalize runs according to your configurations.
+It's executable (tfl.exe) runs your XML or JSON configurations as ETL processes.

 ### <a name="DEN"></a>Denormalization
 Relational data is usually normalized to minimize data redundancy.